shawnw/useful_sqlite_extensions/docs/blob_funcs.md

 * AES_ENCRYPT(str, key)

 Returns a BLOB of `str` encrypted using the **AES-128-ECB** algorithm with key `key`.
-The key should be a 128 bit (16 byte) blob or string.
+The key should be a 128 bit (16 byte) or larger blob or string.
+If longer, only the first 128 bits are used, but this makes it easier to use a digest of the actual password as the encryption key.

 ### AES_DECRYPT()